 - Bernese Mountain Dog

-Age and Sex Affected
+Age and Sex of Affected Dogs

-Secondary Conditions Canine Degenerative Myelopathy
+Secondary Conditions of Canine DM

 Because of the weakness of the hind limbs, a substantial amount of pressure is inevitably placed on the shoulders, neck, and front limbs.
 This added weight can cause your dog to experience a considerable amount of pain as the disease progresses.

 - Skin lesions